 Recent posts have touched on yoga and religious beliefs and what they may offer in these disconcerting times.
 This one explores Quakerism and yoga, how, without seeking facile similarities, these two very different traditions appear to have much in common.
 Both Quakerism and yoga are quiet, private practises that come with little dogma.

-Quakers refer to themselves as The Religious Society of Friends and though their roots are Christian, they set themselves apart from many of its doctrines, institutions and practices.
+Quakers refer to themselves as The Religious Society of Friends and though their roots are Christian, they set themselves apart from many of its doctrines, institutions and practises.
 Fundamentally they believe wisdom comes through stillness and that God is revealed through personal experience.
 They also live ethically and have been instrumental in: anti-slavery, pacifism, prison reform, gender equality, social enterprise, philanthropy and chocolate.
-Quakerism is then both mystical and practical.
+Quakerism is then both spiritual and practical.
 They attend meetings rather than services, don’t hold with sermons, prayers or hymns, and whilst members of the congregation are free to standup if they feel moved to speak, they mainly commune in silence.
 Quakers are 😎.